brad-marshall/ansible-monitoring-deploy/README.md

 # TODO

-* Move to roles
+* Add thanos datasource to grafana
-* More thanos setup
+* More thanos setup - add compactor, setup metrics
-* Loki for grabbing logs
+* Better loki dashboards, include some for logs
+  - variable for hostname and cotnainer to show logs?
 * Alertmanager rules - stub rules file with pointer to extra file people can edit - mount inside alertmanager container
 * Move generated ip lists to file_sd_config setup
 * Work out how to have different ipmi credentials for redfish exporter